 Lemon Lime Prayer plants love their acidic nutrients.
 The best sort of fertilizer to use is one that is water-soluble.
-Do this at half the recommended amount for every two weeks during the spring and summer.
+Do this at half the recommended amount for every two weeks during the growing season (spring and summer.

 Keep your Lemon Lime Prayer plant at around 60 to 80 degrees Fahrenheit.
 This will help your plant stay healthy, and they usually do not tolerate anything less or more than this.

 In the warmer months when the temperature is adequate, you can keep this tropical plant outside, but not within the direct sunlight.
 In the winter when it’s too cold, make sure this plant doesn’t stay out in the colder temperatures.